winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 #### At Nādikā

 61\.
-After he had stayed in Kuṭigrāmaka for as long as was fitting, the Bhagavān told Ānanda, “Let’s visit Nādikā.” Ānanda accepted his instruction, put on his robe, took his bowl, and followed the Bhagavān with the large assembly.
+After he had stayed in Kuṭigrāmaka for as long as was fitting, the Bhagavān told Ānanda, “Let’s visit Nādikā.” Ānanda accepted his instruction, put on his robe, took his bowl, and followed the Bhagavān with the great assembly.
 They took the road from Vṛji to Nādikā and stopped at Kuñjikāvasatha when they arrived.
 {: #p61}

 62\. Ānanda then was in a quiet place and silently thought to himself, “Here in Nādikā, there are twelve laymen named Karkaṭaka, Kaḍaṅgara, Nikaṭa, Kātyarṣabha, Cāru, Upacāru, Bhadra, Subhadra, \*Darśana, \*Sudarśana, Yaśas, and Yaśottara.
 Where will these men be born now that their lives have ended?
 There’s another fifty people and another 500 people.
 Where will they be born now that their lives have ended?”